ibm-cloud-docs/power-iaas/using-rhel.md

 ## Linux networking
 {: linux-networking}

-To connect a Linux virtual machine (VM) to the public internet, you must add a public network when you provision a Power Systems Virtual Server.
+To connect a Linux® virtual machine (VM) to the public internet, you must add a public network when you provision a Power Systems Virtual Server.
 You must set up a Linux-based Network Address Translation (NAT) gateway on a public-facing Linux VM if you have Linux VMs that do not need an internet-facing external IP address.
 For more information on NAT router, [Linux NAT Router Explained](https://www.slashroot.in/linux-nat-network-address-translation-router-explained){: new_window}{: external}.

 ### Configuring Network Address Translation (NAT) in the Power Systems Virtual Server environment
 {: nat-configuration}